 The play was so well done and we were happy to be there, having won the tickets as part of our big raffle win at a Toronto Fashion Week event back in March, Dare to Wear Love.
 Unfortunately for Toronto audiences, Sunday was the last day it was being staged here, however it is touring to Calgary and Newfoundland & Labrador later in the summer.

 The weather was quite lovely so we popped out to the beautiful courtyard during intermission.

 I finally altered this skirt that has literally been sitting in my closet for years, having only ever been worn once.
-I loved the print and the colours, but I just didn’t dig the way it fit.
-It had this sewn in slip that just caused the skirt to hang in a weird way.
+I loved the print and the colours, but I just didn’t love the way it fit.
+It had this sewn in slip that caused the skirt to hang in a weird way.
 I’ve been in the process of going through every item in my closet and deciding what stays and what gets donated.
-So I pulled this skirt out and after trying it on (again) decided I would try to fix it.
-It was a relatively easy alteration and I even got a second one out of the deal, because the slip part makes a cute little skirt on it’s own!
+So I pulled this skirt out and after trying it on (again) I decided I would fix it.
+It was a relatively easy alteration because all I had to do was, basically, cut the slip out.
+The fabric is quite sheer, so now I’ll wear it with a separate slip underneath.